briannaBrie/weather-app/README.md

 # weather_app

-## This project is a Weather App developed in Flutter with Bloc State management.
+## This project is a Weather App developed in Flutter:

-A few resources to get you started if this is your first Flutter project:
+The functionalities included are:
+Bloc State management
+Weather API